 - Explore what other churches have done and how they’ve done it.
 Feel free to contact any member of the GreenGrace mission.

 - Explore other related resources such as:

 - Look for some tangible progress that can be had without too much effort to help get the ball rolling with your committee:

 - Greening coffee hour: recycling, using fair-trade coffee, locally sourced food, etc.

-- Switching to LED or other low energy light bulbs.
+- Switching to LED or other low-energy light bulbs or florescent tubes.

 - Organizing a youth group volunteer effort at a local animal shelter.

-- Switching electricity providers to have the church run on green energy.
+- Switching electricity providers to have the church powered by 100% renewable energy.